It’s your choice: a judgement-free guide to abortion

 Continuing a pregnancy should be our choice to make, and it’s important to ensure we have the right support going forward if we decide to become a parent.
 Again, depending on the location, there are different forms of financial aid to assist expecting parent(s), as well as support groups that may prove helpful.

 Making a choice around which of these options to take during a pregnancy may be time-sensitive depending on the jurisdiction we are under, and we may need to decide quickly.
 When faced with tough decisions it’s common to distract ourselves or procrastinate by keeping busy with other things, even if we know what we’re going to do.
-That’s why it’s important to set aside enough time to really review all options and find the correct help needed.
+That’s why it’s important to set aside enough time to really review all options and find the correct help we need.

 Sometimes not having enough information makes it even more difficult to decide.
 We have found practical information on continuing the pregnancy that may help, as well as some practical information for adoption.
 As with abortion, we must make sure to note the laws, processes, and regulations for adoption in our local area.